 Ackley is going to be a huge part of the teams potential success in 2012.
 The sophomore slump has a hundreds of variables, and with this article I tried to pick out some of the larger factors attributing to it.
 Plenty of players have avoided it in just the last year alone: Mike Stanton, Neftali Feliz, Starlin Castro, Drew Storen, and Brennan Boesch just to name a few.
 Ackley has given us plenty of reasons to believe he can join that list, instead of the prior.

-Topics: Dustin Ackley
+Tags: Dustin Ackley